Finding Help for Teens with PTSD

 How Elevations Can Help

-Elevations RTC is a co-ed residential treatment center for teens ages 13-18 that helps students struggling with trauma and other mental health issues.
+Elevations RTC is an all gender residential treatment center for teens ages 13-18 that helps students struggling with trauma and other mental health issues.
 Our goal is to help students process their past experiences and learn how to manage their emotions.
 We utilize Cognitive Behavioral Therapy (CBT), Eye-Movement Desensitization and Reprocessing (EMDR) and Dialectical Behavioral Therapy (DBT).
 In our strong peer culture model, other students help support those struggling with PTSD and other issues.
 Elevations RTC uses a holistic approach which allows students to see how all of the aspects of their lives connect to each other.
 We emphasize building social skills and self-esteem to help students move forward and develop healthier coping strategies.

 For information about finding help for teens with trauma, call 855-290-9681 today!